 There are, however, some exceptions where the transfer of own goods does not need to be reported in the VAT return (and where the VAT registration is not needed).
-This may be the case with eg goods sent to another EU country for temporary use if the goods are returned to the country of departure afterwards.
+This may be the case with eg goods sent to another EU country for temporary use if the goods are returned to the country of departure afterwards or if the goods are transferred to a consignment stock (for more information see section 1.1 e).